We’re so glad that you’ve made it this far in your booking journey, or are in the process of considering a STAY with us.

-- the accrued rights, remedies, obligations and liabilities of the parties as at expiry or termination shall not be affected, including the right to claim damages in respect of any breach of the Booking Agreement which existed at or before the date of termination or expiry; and
+12.2. the accrued rights, remedies, obligations and liabilities of the parties as at expiry or termination shall not be affected, including the right to claim damages in respect of any breach of the Booking Agreement which existed at or before the date of termination or expiry;

-- The Supplier may at any time with notice assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights under a Booking Agreement and may subcontract or delegate in any manner any or all of its obligations under that Booking Agreement to a Network (Third-party)
+13.2.1.
+The Supplier may at any time with notice assign, transfer, charge, subcontract or deal in any other manner with all or any of its rights under a Booking Agreement and may subcontract or delegate in any manner any or all of its obligations under that Booking Agreement to a Network (Third-Party) Supplier.

-- This clause 13.3 shall not apply to the service of any proceedings or other documents in any legal action.
-For the purposes of this clause, “writing” shall include e-mails and for the avoidance of doubt notice given under these Conditions shall be validly served if sent by e-mail.
+13.3.3.
+This clause 13.3.3 shall not apply to the service of any proceedings or other documents in any legal action.
+For the purposes of this clause 13.3, “writing” shall include e-mails and for the avoidance of doubt notice given under these Conditions shall be validly served if sent by e-mail.

-13.7 Network Third parties Supplier: A person who is not a party to a Booking Agreement shall not have any rights under or in connection with it.
+13.7.
+Third Party Rights: A person who is not a party to a Booking Agreement shall not have any rights under or in connection with it.

 14. FEEDBACK AND COMPLAINTS

-As a company STAY Worldwide Ltd welcomes feedback from its Guests.
-We seek to avoid dissatisfied Guests, if you are not entirely satisfied with the service offered please notify the Customer Relations representative in the first instance.
-If the problem cannot be resolved during your stay you should contact us in writing by fax, email or post to the fax number or address on the confirmation or on our website; alternatively, call us on our office number.
+As a company STAY welcomes feedback from its Customers.
+We seek to avoid dissatisfied customers, if you are not entirely satisfied with the service offered please notify the Customer Relations representative in the first instance.
+If the problem cannot be resolved during your stay you should contact us in writing by fax, email or post to the fax number or address on the confirmation or on our Website; alternatively, call us on our office number.
 Our policy is to send a written acknowledgement of any complaint within 48 Hours of its receipt.
 In our acknowledgement we will advise you of the name and job title of the person who will be dealing with your complaint.